kapawlak/temp_lab_host/Courses/6/AL/lab1.md

 :::
 7. At the end of the experiment, submit your data to the group spreadsheet created by your TA.

-:::Exercise
+:::Exercise(tables)
 1. Fill in the raw measurements of $t_f$ into your raw data tables.
-Include a copy of this table here.
+Include a copy of your raw table and processed table here.
 Make sure that this data and all calculated columns have the correct number of significant figures and have labeled units as necessary. ;;;If you were one of the droppers, please ask the TA for their measurements to use as your own;;;
 2. Once it is available, use the calculated average $t_f$'s to fill in the theoretical table, and include a copy of the final table in this exercise.
 :::
 ::::::